 Never ignore the signs.
 Even to this date, researchers could not figure out why some people will develop cat allergies and others do not.
-Cats are notoriously known for causing allergic reactions in humans.
+Cats are notoriously known for causing allergies to humans.
 While it is still possible to live harmoniously with a cat, it may cause discomfort that will not end unless something is done.
 An allergy could lead to never-ending cold symptoms on your children that can be bad for their immune system development.
 Look out for the following symptoms:

 - Coughing/ Wheezing

 - Rash/ itchy skin

 - Throat irritation